Let’s each do our part to keep this community healthy.

 - We will reassess this policy on an ongoing basis.
 We reserve the right to change, adopt and enforce safety measures as needed.

 - Failure to comply with safety procedures outlined by management may result in your removal from Community of Writers events, housing, venue, and activities.

 What to Expect if You Contract COVID-19 at the Workshops

-If a participant feels ill and tests positive during the workshop, they should immediately inform the administrative office, their house-mates, their workshop fellows, and, if they are staying in the Resort Lodging, inform the front desk.
-The participant would be asked to avoid contact with all participants and staff which would mean not attending workshops, dinner or afternoon events.
-Although the Community of Writers cannot issue a refund, we will work with the affected participant to arrange alternative lodging, if necessary.
-Without endangering our staff and participants, CW will do our best to care for the sick participants according to their wishes, including providing meals, advice, and rides to medical visits, until arrangements can be made to travel home.
+If a participant feels ill and tests positive during the workshop, they should immediately inform the administrative office, their housemates, their workshop fellows, and, if they are staying in the resort Lodging, inform the front desk.
+The participant will be asked to avoid contact with all participants and staff, which would mean not attending workshops, dinner, or afternoon events.
+The Community of Writers will work with the affected participant to arrange alternative lodging, if necessary.
+CW will do our best to care for the sick participants according to their wishes, including providing meals, advice, and rides to medical visits, until arrangements can be made to travel home.